Endersik4/MarineRunner/ListOfAllFeatures.md

 - The message "Confirm quiting" will appear <br/>

 <h2> Main Menu </h2>
-- The same as the pause menu, but without saving the game and with a new game/continue button
+- Almost the same as the pause menu, but without saving the game and with a new game/continue button

 <h2> Weapons </h2>
 	- The player can fire the weapon in hipfire or ADS mode. <br/>
 	- Shooting mechanic:<br/>
 	<ul>
 		<li> When the player shoots, the bullet spawns </li>
-		<li> The bullet moves based on physics or custom (you can set how far it can move, at what speed, etc.). </li>
+		<li> The bullet moves based on physics or custom move (you can set how far it can move, at what speed, etc.). </li>
 		<li> Camera, Fov and Gun (curves) recoil will play in timeline.
 Based on what is set </li>
 	</ul>
 	- ADS is more precise then Hipfire<br/>